tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 You can buy a poster of an image like this from the site [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, and find originals similar to it on the site [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.
 The fact that Mondrian's Neoplastic paintings, which are now around 100 years old, sell for amounts that most of us will never see in our lifetime is proof that his vision was truly prophetic.
-In trying to understand his art, I've spent a considerable amount of time reading his *Collected Writings* -- which are quite challenging to understand.

 Although Mondrian's work is valuable today, he lived humbly.
 According to the *Chronology* in his *Collected Writings,* at times he had to supplement "his small income by painting watercolors of flowers" [1922, p. xxii].